Dirc/expenses/README.md

 - [x] add column "transactionType" e.g. boodschappen, vakantie, vasteLasten, fun
 - [x] create db connection in main and use db as input for other funcs. (as in dev.go createTable)
-- [ ] make generateTransactionType more general (map as input)
+- [x] make generateTransactionType more general
   - [x] general for loop sql
-  - [x] map as input
+  - [x] struct as input
-  - [ ] define multiple maps
+- [ ] unit tests
-    - store map in seperate table?
 - [ ] print total amount per transactionType
-- [ ] unit tests
+- [ ] define multiple struct
+  - store struct in seperate table?